abhishek-kumar-gupta/learn-angular/006_forms.md

     ]
 })
 ```
-Angular automatically creates the Javascript respresentation of the form when it detects **"<form>"** selector in your code.
+Angular automatically creates the Javascript respresentation of the form when it detects **form** selector in your code.
 So you can think of that form element serving as a selector for some angular directive which then creates the JS representation for you.
-Also, angular won't automatically detect your "<input>" and other elements of your form.
+Also, angular won't automatically detect your "input" and other elements of your form.